 This move is significant, as although it does not change the legal status of cannabis federally, it will allow for significantly more robust research into the plant’s health effects, as scientists will soon have far greater access to thousands of strains, varieties, and products that up until now have been difficult or impossible to study.
 The coming years will likely see an explosion of research and insights into the potential health benefits of cannabis, especially for conditions in which its use has yet to be extensively studied.

-Get your Medical Cannabis with Heally
+Get your Medical Cannabis through Heally

 Are you wanting to learn more about medical marijuana as a treatment option?
 Sign up with Heally, and we’ll connect you with a cannabis-friendly physician in your state and set you up to apply for a medical marijuana card.